adobe-fonts/noto-emoji-svg/README.md

 This file can be easily imported into Illustrator, Photoshop or InDesign.

 The [emoji-test.txt](test/emoji-test.txt) file was obtained from http://unicode.org/Public/emoji/

+As with the HTML test document, it's possible to generate a subset file named **test-changes.txt** by using the `-c/--changes` option.

 ## Generating aliases